 What does a newly planted design look like?

-Most people understand that plants need to establish, which simply means to set down enough roots, grow to a certain size and settle into the new location.
-This can take different lengths of time for different plants but you’ll know something is established because it suddenly looks bigger, stronger or is more floriferous – it’s simply more noticeable.
+But plants need time to establish – which simply means to set down enough roots, grow to a certain size and settle into the new location.
+This can take months for some plants or a year or two for others.
+You’ll know something is established because it suddenly looks bigger, stronger or is more floriferous – it’s simply more noticeable.

 Why can’t plants just be bought and planted at full size?